What Dogs and Cats Shouldn’t Eat.

 It can be difficult to keep your dog or car on the dietary straight and narrow.
 Many pets enjoy eating inappropriate or unusual things.
 Here are some guidelines for ensuring that your cat or dog doesn’t eat anything it shouldn’t.

 The basics include not eating anything which isn’t food!
 Eating feces can cause infestation (or reinfestation) with a variety of worms, in addition to creating some stinky breath!
 Batteries, string or rope, or plants can all be real hazards!
 Batteries can degrade with stomach acids and release toxins, string or rope can create an obstruction in the intestines requiring surgery, and many plants are toxic in their own right.

 No over-the-counter medications should be allowed for your pet.
 As humans, we think nothing of popping a Tylenol or Advil if we feel achy or sore – even a child’s dose of these medications can kill a cat instantly and cause liver and kidney damage to dogs that is severe and potentially fatal.
-Please call your Veterinarian if you feel your pet is in discomfort for a safe medication.
+Please call your Veterinarian if you feel your pet is in discomfort for a recommendation of a safe medication.

 Human foods are often toxic, or can cause some severe gastrointestinal consequences:

-- Garlic and onions are known to cause a breakdown of red blood cells, which means oxygen won’t be able to get to the tissues.
+- Garlic and onions are known to cause a breakdown of red blood cells, which means that oxygen won’t be able to get to the tissues.

-- Raisins and grapes cause an “idiopathic renal toxicity,” which means the kidneys can shut down due to a mechanism which is not fully understood.
+- Raisins and grapes cause an “idiopathic renal toxicity,” which means that the kidneys can shut down due to a mechanism which is not fully understood.

 - Undercooked meats, eggs, and bones can cause bacterial and parasitic illness in dogs – just like in people!
 There is also a concern about bones splintering and breaking, potentially causing your pet to choke.